citizenlabsgr/elections-api/README.md

 <!-- content -->

-APIs to check voter registration status and view ballots for all elections in Michigan.
+APIs to check voter registration status and view sample ballots for elections in Michigan.

 ### Quick Links